Michigan AG pledges to pursue case against Trump electors

 “There is clear evidence to support charges against those 16 false electors,” Nessel told reporters, noting the work of the House committee investigating the 2021 post-election riot at the U.S. Capitol.

+In response, the state Republican Party accused the attorney general of “engaging in political theater” and using tax dollars to “perpetually persecute her political enemies.”

-In past remarks, Nessel has said forgery could be a possible charge.
+Nessel in the past has said forgery could be a possible charge.

 “I don’t know what the federal government plans to do,” she said Friday.
 “Perhaps they are going to move forward, and I hope that they do, but I think it’s important that a couple years later that there be some accountability.”